 Electric heaters are all regarded as 100% efficient because they convert all the electricity into heat, but this does not indicate they are cheap to run.

 All electric-resistance heaters are 100 percent efficient because there is no energy loss through ducts or combustion.
-It should be noted that some space heaters produce heat more quickly or more concentrated compared to the others.
+It should be noted that some space heaters produce heat more quickly or are more concentrated compared to others.
 Also, utilizing an electric-resistance heater to warm the entire house is usually more expensive than using other methods, like a heat pump or a natural gas furnace.

 For calculating the running cost, we need to know the power rating of the heater, given in kilowatts (kW).
 The higher the power rating, the more energy will be produced, but also the payment will be proportionally higher.